MiloTruck/milotruck.github.io/_pages/about.md

 classes: wide
 ---

-Hi, I'm MiloTruck, a guy from Singapore.
-Usually, I play CTFs under **HATS SG** and **ItzyBitzySpider**/**acsii**.
-Other ventures include Data Science and Programming competitions, along with other IT-related projects.
+Hi, I'm MiloTruck, a student from Singapore.
+I regularly participate in Competitive Programming, Capture-The-Flag (CTF) and Data Science/AI competitions.
+Usually, I play CTFs under **HATS SG** and participate in other competitions with **ItzyBitzySpider**/**acsii**.
+I also work on other projects in my free time.

 ## Individual Achievements